 Mr. Nagavara Ramarao Narayana Murthy, commonly referred to as Narayan Murthy was born on 20 August 1946, in Sidlaghatta, Karnataka, in a middle-class family.
-Since his father was a high-school teacher, the financial conditions of the family were not that teacher, the financial conditions of the family were not that good.
-Narayana attended a government school and pursued his B.Tech degree from the University of Mysore and Masters from IIT, Kanpur in 1969.
+Mr. Narayana attended a government school and pursued his B.Tech degree from the University of Mysore and Masters from IIT Kanpur in 1969.

 Mr. Murthy started his career at IIM Ahmedabad as the chief systems programmer.
 He started a company named Softronics.
 When that company failed after about a year and a half, he joined Patni Computer Systems in Pune.
 Blessed with a brilliant mind and astute business sense Mr. Murthy and six software professionals founded Infosys in 1981 with an initial capital injection of Rs 10,000, which was provided by his wife Sudha Murthy.
 Infosys is a global software consulting company headquartered in Bangalore, Mr. Murthy served as the CEO of Infosys during 1981 - 2002, as the Chairman and Chief Mentor during 1981 - 2011, and as the Chairman Emeritus during August 2011 - May 2013.
 Under his leadership, Infosys was listed on NASDAQ in 1999.
 Mr. Murthy articulated, designed, and implemented the Global Delivery Model, which has become the foundation for the huge success in IT services outsourcing from India.
 He has led key corporate governance initiatives in India.
 He is an IT advisor to several Asian countries.